hytechclub/web-101/Week03/OscarsChallenge.md

 # Challenge: Oscars Website
-Create a website for the [96th Annual Academy Awards](https://en.wikipedia.org/wiki/96th_Academy_Awards).
-Start by creating a new HTML file and adding the basic elements to it (including a header that says "96th Academy Awards").
+Create a website for the [98th Annual Academy Awards](https://en.wikipedia.org/wiki/98th_Academy_Awards).
+Start by creating a new HTML file and adding the basic elements to it (including a header that says "98th Academy Awards").
 Then, complete the exercises below on the webpage.

+>**NOTE:** This activity was not updated for 2026.
+So please use the updated nominations for this year instead of these.

 ## Multiple Nominations Table
 Recreate the table below.